dmd-program/dmd-100/topics/character.md

 # Character

 In fictional film or literature, character types are used to help viewers to empathize with the story.
 A person's character typically refers to the qualities they possess.
 However, a character can also be an animal, object, or abstraction in a story.
 Objects are often represented through anthropomorphism, where human attributes are applied to a non-human.
 According to an [explainer video about animated light](https://www.youtube.com/watch?v=xf0WjeE6eyM) for the movie, Akira, the city itself was considered to be a character.
-Other examples of non-human characters include an Lightning McQueen from [Cars \(2006\)](http://www.imdb.com/title/tt0317219/) and a homicidal car tire named Robert in the movie [Rubber \(2010\)](http://www.imdb.com/title/tt1612774/).
+Other examples of non-human characters include Lightning McQueen from [Cars \(2006\)](http://www.imdb.com/title/tt0317219/) and a homicidal car tire named Robert in the movie [Rubber \(2010\)](http://www.imdb.com/title/tt1612774/).

-In video games, if a main character is present, usually the role of that

 ## Characterization